 The Center for Food Safety in Hong Kong also warns that if processed incorrectly, the cassava plant can possibly become toxic.
 This is very rarely the case with commercially packaged tapioca, but toxicity has been reported several times in the past.

 Tapioca naturally produces cyanide, which is poisonous to humans when it interacts with gut microbes in certain ways.
 Most cyanide is removed during peeling, cooking and processing, but rarely it does make its way into the food supply.

 Cyanide is actually found in over 2,000 different plants, and when it causes cyanide poisoning, symptoms can include headaches, dizziness, a rapid pulse, weakness and fainting.

 Although poisoning is very unlikely to occur when buying tapioca flour, it’s good to be aware of the risk when making your own flour.

 - Tapioca is made up of almost all carbohydrates and is very low in all types of fats, sugar, fiber, protein, sodium, and essential vitamins or minerals.

-- While it won’t provide you with many essential nutrients, using tapioca makes it possible to recreate recipes like mouses, puddings, yogurts, jello, sauces, crock-pot recipes and more without the use of regular all-purpose flour or other highly processed ingredients.
+- While it won’t provide you with many essential nutrients, using tapioca makes it possible to re-create recipes like mousses, puddings, yogurts, jello, sauces, crock-pot recipes and more without the use of regular all-purpose flour or other highly processed ingredients.

 - Some of the benefits of tapioca include that it’s gluten-free, grain-free and nut-free; low in calories, sugar and fat; tasteless and odorless; and binds and thickens recipes.

-- It comes in many forms: flour, starch, pearls and flakes.
+- It comes in many forms, such as flour, starch, pearls and flakes.
 All types of tapioca are able to be used pretty interchangeably, however tapioca flour or starch tends to be the best variety to use when baking.